noalh8t/noalh8t.github.io/index.md

-The important thing is no stop questioning;
+                                          #The important thing is no stop questioning;

-Albert Einstein
+                                                     ###Albert Einstein

- ## This is a header.

- 1. This is the first list item.
- 2. This is the second list item.

- Here's some example code:

-return shell_exec("echo Hello");
+#Experiment 1:

+Chat with customized alphabet for encrypt message to send to other people through a client/server socket in Java